simplicitesoftware/docs/content/CTG_30_tutorial/CTG_10_configuration/LSN_08_states/states_ENU.md

 2. selection of the possible transitions between the different states
 3. selection of the groups that can perform the chosen transitions (assign all transitions to the `TRN_ADMIN` group)
 4. translation of the actions: each state transition has a translation associated to it which corresponds to the text displayed on the button allowing to switch from one state to another
+5. Navigate to the TRN_ORD_STATE list of value configuration, or alternatively, use the template editor to add the status bar to the user interface (UI).
 - clear the cache (*because some grants have been modified*) and test the state transitions